eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 landcover map of the study area.
 The second layer is a binary classification of defoliation derived from the S-CCD algorithm.

 In this script, first I geoprocess the raster layers and prepare them for analysis.
 Then, I used TOC curves and Partial Component Analysis to assess which remote sensing indicators were best for identifying defoliation.
-Finally, using th doctoral student's binary classification as a "truth", I assessed whether Logistic Regression or Discriminant Analysis was better at differentiating between the two classes.
+Finally, using the doctoral student's binary classification as a "truth", I assessed whether Logistic Regression or Discriminant Analysis was better at differentiating between the two classes.